WSU-GC/Custom-Course-Module/README.md

 ##### Develop!

 - Begin developing content in the webContent directory.
+- The [building block](https://help.blackboard.com/en-us/Learn/9.1_2014_04/Administrator/130_Building_Blocks/020_Developing_Building_Blocks/000_Building_Blocks_API_and_Web_Services_Specifications_and_Changes) and [taglib](http://library.blackboard.com/ref/b9696cc1-1d49-45f3-b8af-ce709f71b915/bbNG/tld-summary.html) api will help.

 ##### Build

 - [Open the Ant view and run the package-war task](http://www.tutorialspoint.com/ant/ant_eclipse_integration.htm)
 - If package-war is set as the default task then the keyboard shortcut `Alt+Shift+X,Q` will build project.
 - Building should create a new war file in the base directory of the project.
+- Ensure you build for the correct target environment.
+At the time of this writing the target environment was Java 1.5.
+To update the target build environment right click the project > Build Path > Configure Build Path > Libraries tab > Select JRE System Library > Edit > Select Execution environment and select the appropriate environment from the dropdown (JSE-1.5 (jre1.8.0_20)).

 ##### Deploy